BSVino/Viewback/Readme.md

 -------------------------

 First, copy all files in the server directory to a directory inside your source tree.
+If you're familiar with git, you can use a git submodule for this purpose.
 Then add viewback.cpp and viewback_util.cpp to your project files.
+In whichever files you want to use Viewback, add at the top:

+	#include "viewback_util.h"

-Now you are done.
+Now you are ready to implement the API.

 Sample Code
 -----------